 That government is best which governs least.
 (Quotation)

-- ↑ A more in-depth analysis of this earlier source can be found in Paul F. Boller, Jr., Not So!
+- 2. [John L. O'Sullivan], "Introduction," United States Magazine and Democratic Review 1, no. 1 (1837): 6.
+A discussion of this earlier source can be found in Paul F. Boller, Jr., Not So!
 Popular Myths About America from Columbus to Clinton (Oxford: Oxford University Press, 1995), 49.

 - 3. Edward Peterson, History of Rhode Island (New York: John S. Taylor, 1853), 41.

 - 4. Merrill Peterson, The Jefferson Image in the American Mind (Oxford: Oxford University Press, 1960), 79.